 What is a Birth Injury Claim?

 Fortunately, most births are joyous events and all goes well.
 In about three in every hundred births, however, there are serious birth injuries.
-Not all birth injuries are due to medical malpractice but, if the medical treatment received fell below the medical standard of care and if the malpractice caused the birth injuries, then a birth injuries attorney can establish a case.
+Not all birth injuries are due to medical malpractice but, if the medical treatment received fell below the medical standard of care and if the malpractice caused the birth injuries, then our Atlanta birth injury attorneys can establish a case.

-When a child has suffered serious birth injuries, the child needs the help of an experienced medical malpractice law firm and the expertise of an experienced birth injuries attorney.
+When a child has suffered serious birth injuries, the child needs the help of an experienced medical malpractice law firm and the expertise of our experienced Atlanta birth injury attorneys.
 All the medical records with details of the childbirth injuries need to be obtained and reviewed.
 An expert obstetrician needs to review the records, and the medical literature needs to be collected to investigate whether the case has merit.
 This process could take several months.

 The Keenan Law Firm is the most experienced birth injury law firm in the south.
 When you retain birth injuries attorneys from The Keenan Law Firm, you will be sure to have dedicated and knowledgeable legal help.
 Our birth injuries attorneys have reviewed hundreds of files and countless verdicts and settlements on areas ranging from forceps injuries, asphyxiation damage, failure to properly c-section, medication errors, improper amniocentesis technique, failing to deliver the child in a timely manner, improper assessment of fetal age, and virtually all types of childbirth injuries.